-A Family Road Trip to Eastern Tennessee
+A Family Road Trip to Great Smoky Park in Eastern Tennessee

 By Kate Hartshorne

 This summer we took the longest road trip I’ve taken in many years, certainly since my motherhood journey began.
 We began with a long drive down to Florida from our home in Massachusetts, to drop my kids off with their dad in Miami.

 My partner Jon and I (along with his two teens Hannah and RJ) stayed in South Florida for a couple of days before embarking on a longer trek back up north, with a stop for two nights in Sevierville, Tennessee.

 I had very little in the way of expectations before arriving in Sevierville.
-I have always been a beach worshiper, and before this trip I had never really considered a summer vacation someplace so far from the ocean.
+I have always been a beach worshiper, and before this trip, I had never really considered a summer vacation someplace so far from the ocean.

-The Smoky Mountains
+The Smoky Mountains of Tennessee

 The Smoky Mountains are home to one of America’s most visited national parks, and after visiting the area I can now certainly see why.
 The

-gorgeous, unhindered views of the mountains and relaxed country vibe make this the perfect place to get away.
-The seemingly never ending stream of attractions will also make sure you never get bored.
+gorgeous, unhindered views of the mountains and relaxed country vibe make this the perfect place to getaway.
+The seemingly never-ending stream of attractions will also make sure you never get bored.

 The Smoky Mountains turned out to be an excellent opportunity to take an affordable, fun, and action-packed vacation in one compact, easy-to-navigate area.

-Our lodging was at the Hidden Mountain Resort in Sevierville, the best kept secret of the Smokies.
+Our lodging was at the Hidden Mountain Resort in Sevierville, the best-kept secret of the Smokies.
 This resort is easily in the top three best places I have ever stayed in my travel career.
 The management was friendly and warm, and the rental cabins were pristine.

 I use the term “cabin” loosely, ours had two master bedrooms (a large soaking tub in one), a wrap-around screened porch bedecked with hot tub and pool table, and a full granite kitchen far nicer than the one I have at home.

 The resort is close to the action of Sevierville, yet tucked up into a mountain with nothing to hear at night but the crickets.
 Our only complaint was that we didn’t get to stay longer to enjoy more of the amenities.

-Our next day was jam-packed with more adventure than most people experience in a year, and included a trip to a local zoo , zip lining, mountain caves, and a unique airplane experience.
+Our next day was jam-packed with more adventure than most people experience in a year and included a trip to a local zoo , zip-lining, mountain caves, and a unique airplane experience.

-The tour included the second highest zip line in the United States, the Goliath, as well as four other lines, totaling over two miles of zip line, for just under $95.
+The tour included the second-highest zip line in the United States, the Goliath, as well as four other lines, totaling over two miles of the zip line, for just under $95.
 Beware that in order to zip line on the Goliath you must weigh less than 250 lbs, and they weigh everyone who shows up for a tour.

 Jon and I chose to watch the kids fly through the air while hiking on several wooded paths on the property, including a stroll across the county’s longest swinging bridge.
 We took some quiet time for ourselves and hiked up to Foxfire’s waterfall, relaxed in a hammock, and took in the views of the stunning green Smokies.

-After an adventurous morning we were ready for something a little more low-key, so we headed over to check out the
+After an adventurous morning, we were ready for something a little more low-key, so we headed over to check out the

 Forbidden Caverns of Sevierville, a set of huge underground caves buried deep into the mountain.

 We took a guided tour equipped with a light show that lasted about an hour.
-Beware, while these caves are large and spacious (and to my delight did not induce claustrophobia) it was quite chilly down there at 58 degrees year round, definitely bring a sweater.
+Beware, while these caves are large and spacious (and to my delight did not induce claustrophobia) it was quite chilly down there at 58 degrees year-round, definitely bring a sweater.

 We also learned that you may not touch any of the amazing stalactites or stalagmites that line the chambers, as it can lead to corrosion.
 It was a challenge, but we managed to keep our hands to ourselves.
 Tours run hourly and cost about $15 per person, and come prepared to tip the guides on this tour as well.